lucasscodes/Arma3-Autojoin/README.md

 ## Functionality:
 This Script uses AutoHotkey to get you automatically on a filled Arma Server which only has VIPSlots left.
 But its hardcoded for a 1680*1050 Display and has other constraints at the end.
-This script is a really simple and unpolished, did it 2-4yrs ago and only needed it to join friends.
+This script is a really simple and unpolished, did it many yrs ago and only needed it to join friends.
 Sadly the GUI prompts and comments are in german.

 ## HowTo: